NPN output

 Wiring

-Set Parameter E02 to define the NPN output signal type.
+Set parameter E02 OCT Info to specify the output signal.

-Use E03 to define the pulse width (duration of each pulse).
+Use E03 Pulse Width to set the duration of each pulse.

 Use F03 to activate the pulse simulation function and verify that the receiving device correctly detects the pulse count.

-Use E14 to define the volume represented by each pulse.
+Use E14 Pulse V2 Unit to define the capacity represented by each pulse.

 Use F03 for pulse simulation, and confirm the signal is correctly received by the downstream system.